Knuckles the Echidna: Characteristics

-Knuckles is a fictional red anthropomorphic echidna, the only living descendant of a well-established clan of echidnas.
+Knuckles is an anthropomorphic red short-beaked echidna, the only living descendant of a well-established clan of echidnas.
 For many years, his clan guarded a giant gemstone called the Master Emerald, which controls the Chaos Emeralds, objects central to the Sonic the Hedgehog game series.
 As such, Knuckles has spent most of his life atop a floating island called Angel Island, guarding the Master Emerald from harm.
 He has grown up fairly introverted as a result.

 Knuckles has a personality described as cool.
 However, he sometimes loses his composure and gets in fights with other characters, and he can be shy around girls.
 His favorite food is grapes, and his relationship with Sonic is ambivalent.
-However in later games, their relationship became more unequivocal: Knuckles entered the series as an antagonist of Sonic but later becomes one of the protagonists and sees him as a partner, while envying Sonic's adventurous lifestyle.
+However, in later games, their relationship became more unequivocal: Knuckles entered the series as an antagonist of Sonic but later becomes one of the protagonists and sees him as a partner, while envying Sonic's adventurous lifestyle.
 He is depicted as somewhat gullible and very rash, especially when angered.
-Since he never left Angel Island, he has often been tricked by Doctor Robotnik but is stated in one game manual to have become more skeptical of him, possibly due to the multiple times of getting fooled by Robotnik.
+Knuckles has often been tricked by Doctor Robotnik due to his naivety, but is stated in one game manual to have become more skeptical of him, possibly due to the multiple times of getting fooled by Robotnik.

 While slower than Sonic, Knuckles is depicted as one of the series's strongest characters and a skilled martial artist: his brawny physique allows him to lift objects many times his size and weight, while his powerful fists enable him to smash boulders and break through solid ground.
 He can also glide long distances and climb up walls using the spikes of his gloves.
 Unlike Sonic, Knuckles is able to swim.
 As is typical among Sonic characters, Knuckles can roll into a ball to attack enemies.
 He also has an empowered "super" form: using the Chaos Emeralds allows him to transform into Super Knuckles.
 Using the Super Emeralds allows him to transform into Hyper Knuckles.